jhajek/Linux-text-book-part-2/Chapter-02/chapter-02.md

 ### Review of Opensource and Free Software

   The difference is nuonced but can be summed up in one sentence.
 Free Software is a moral/societal issue protecting the freedom of users/communities to freely (not cost) use, examine, modify, and share source code.
 Opensource software is a transparent development model that promotes its superior methodology and its ability to prevent vendor lockin, based on the code being open and available under a license.
 One is moral, one is developmental focused.

+  Free Software was and still is championed by the [FSF](http://fsf.org "FSF") and [Richard Stallman](https://en.wikipedia.org/wiki/Richard_Stallman "RMS").
+Opensource software term was initially coined in 1998 by the Open Source Initiative and made famous by [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond "ESR").

+### GPL

+The main license that governs both Free and Opensource software (FOSS) is the GPL [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License "GPL") this license created in 1989 by Richard Stallman.
+This was a Free Software license that guranteed the 4 software freedoms: [^2]

+ 1)  The freedom to run the program as you wish, for any purpose (freedom 0).
+ 1)  The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+Access to the source code is a precondition for this.
+ 1)  The freedom to redistribute copies so you can help your neighbor (freedom 2).
+ 1)  The freedom to distribute copies of your modified versions to others (freedom 3).
+By doing this you can give the whole community a chance to benefit from your changes.
+Access to the source code is a precondition for this.

+ The GPL license comes in two flavors, GPLv2 and GPLv3.
+GPLv2 was released in 1991 and the opensource license the Linux kernel is mostly released under.
+Some would say that this license at the right time was able to "launch" opensource into the mainstream.
+This is also a source of contention with opensource taking the law of Free Software but forgetting the spirit so to speak.
+GPLv3 was released in 2007 in order to address some of the percieved lack of commercial protections in the GPLv2.
+Companies had found clever ways to bend the intent of GPLv2 license and yet not legally violate the license.
+This lead Richard Stallman to introduce certain articles and sub-sections in GPLv3 in order to specifically prohibit these practices.
+This alientated those who saw GPLv2 as good enough and did not want a more restrictive license implemented in the case of GPLv3.
+Linus Torvalds and the Linux kernel were expressly mentioned to be staying at GPLv2 and disagres that the GPLv3 destroys everything that the GPLv2 stood for.

+### LGPL

+These licenses are not the only licenses in the FOSS arena.
+In addition to GPL, GNU has additional Free and Copy-left licenses.
+The first one to mention is the [GNU Lesser General Public License - LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License "LGPL").
+This license is usally attributted to software libraries not entire works of software.
+The idea behind it is a GPL compatible (but lesser) license that allows libraries to be used with non-GPL software and the library retains the ability to be reverse engineered and debugged but does not take over the entire project license-wise but allows for inclusion of a library into a non-GPL project.
+Version 3 of the GPL was released in 2007 along with GPLv3 to show the unity in changes.

+### APL (Apache)

+### MPL (Mozilla)

+### MIT

+### BSD-style

+### Sun/Oracle CDDL

+### Other OSI Approved Licenses

+You will encounter these licenses and have to make decisions about them as you use and choose software for your projects.